An identifier is a name introduced into the program. It is introduced into the program by declaration and corresponds to the instance by definition.

 Calls to a setter and getter may also be available in the same notation as references.
 Correspondence with an instance of a setter or getter is different from a reference by a simple identifier, but here we treate it as the same for convenience.

 From the above, the following four can be accessed by an identifier.

 Instance search by identifier is performed in the following order.
 This is the reference priority.

 Setter and Getter

-In addition, a variable will be searched in the order from the inner scope to the outer scope.
+In addition, variables are searched in order from the inner scope to the outer scope.

 Identifier confliction hide low priority instances.
 There is no special notation for changing the priority, so you cannot access such an instance.

 If the reference returns an instance, the instance itself is not returned.
-The address of the memory which the instance is allocated is returned.
+The address of the memory where the instance was allocated is returned.